 It wasn’t as hard as I thought it would be.
 Indeed it wasn’t hard at all.
 Nothing emotional, mainly pension and bank statements.
 Bills from her nursing home.
 Yet it has taken me over two years to decide to go through it.
 Nothing I need to keep.
 Nothing I want to keep for sentimental reasons.
 Done.

-Peak Two was tackled because writing about dealing with this first mountain, gave me the motivation I needed to do the same with all the paperwork I had to deal with when Mom passed away.
+was tackled because writing about dealing with this first mountain, gave me the motivation I needed to do the same with all the paperwork I had to deal with when Mom passed away.
 Remember, you have to be in the right frame of mind to do this.
 And I was.
 Let’s do it.

 It took five minutes.
 One big lever arch folder down to one small file of essential papers; her birth and death certificates and a premium bond.
 For sentimental reasons I have kept a copy of the funeral service and the talk the celebrant gave about my mother.
 This was tougher to do, and I needed to keep that, for now.